Lim Eun-soo: 2018–2019 season: Senior international debut

 After winning the silver medal at South Korea's national championships, finishing behind You Young, and was assigned to the Four Continents Championships, and as South Korea's lone ladies' entry to the 2019 World Championships.
 At Four Continents, Lim placed fourth in the short program, with what would have been a new personal best score but for a one-point deduction for a time violation.
 The free skate proved a disappointment by comparison, with several bad landings dropping her to eighth place overall.
 Discussing her performance afterward, she said, "I felt like everything is not working today.
 It’s just an experience.
 I don’t think today I had any part that’s good."

 Lim went on to finish tenth at the 2019 World Championships, qualifying two spots for South Korea for the 2020 World Championships.
 Lim's World Championship debut was overshadowed by controversy when accusations were made that Lim had been deliberately injured in practice by American skater Mariah Bell, who also trained with Rafael Arutyunyan.
-An investigation by the ISU subsequently found no evidence to support the allegation.
+Lim had been skating slowly near the right-side boards of the rink and Bell struck Lim’s calf with her skate toe pick while making a turn during her run-through.
+Lim had to immediately stop her practice session to receive urgent medical treatment from the on-site medical staff outside the rink.
+Her left calf had swelled up as a result of the incident.
+An investigation by the ISU subsequently found "no evidence" to support the allegation.

+In 2023, Lim spoke up regarding the incident, saying, “It was an issue between the two of us, and there were conflicts.
+I cannot prove whether the incident (collision) was intentional or not.
+Only she knows.”